MarwanAlsoltany/gdpr-tools/README.md

       'video',
     ],
     messages: {
-      overlayTitle:        'Content is being blocked due to insufficient Cookies configuration!',
+      overlayTitle:        'Content of "{service}" is being blocked due to insufficient Cookies configuration!', // {name} is alias for {service}
-      overlayDescription:  'This content requires consent to the "{type}" cookies, to be viewed.',
+      overlayDescription:  'This content requires consent to the "{type}" cookies, to be viewed.', // {category} is alias for {type}
       overlayAcceptButton: 'Allow this category',
       overlayInfoButton:   'More info',
     },